Demographic models

 5 CHIMP_3 AFR 5002 10004 0 0 TRUE 1

-Part 5: Scheduling sampling events
+Exercise 5: More complex sampling events

 In the table produced by the ts_samples() function you saw that the tree sequence we simulated recorded everyone.
 It’s very unlikely, unless we’re extremely lucky, that we’ll ever have a sequence of every single individual in a population that we study.
 To get a little closer to the scale of the genomic data that we usually work with on a day-to-day basis, we can restrict our simulation to only record a subset of individuals.